Limit theorems and soft edge of freezing random matrix models via dual orthogonal polynomials: Limit results for the largest eigenvalue for in the Hermite case

 and

 For this we first recapitulate from \eqref{rowsumeq} that

 Furthermore, as $f''(y)=(y-|a_1|)f(y)$, we know that

 We next observe that Theorem \ref{localconvfn} implies that the measures $ f_N^2d\lambda$ with Lebesgue densities $ f_N^2$ converge in a vague way to the measure $f^2d\lambda$ on $[0,\infty[$.
-As all these measures are probability measures by \eqref{eqintfn2} and \eqref{eqintf2}, we conclude from a standard result in probability (see e.g.~\cite{Bi}) that these measures converge even weakly, i.e, for all bounded continuous functions $g:[0,\infty[\to\mathbb R$ we have
+As all these measures are probability measures by \eqref{eqintfn2} and \eqref{eqintf2}, we conclude from a standard result in probability (see for example \cite{Bi}) that these measures converge even weakly, that is, for all bounded continuous functions $g:[0,\infty[\to\mathbb R$ we have